 But can’t moderation just be purely automated so that organizations can save on labor costs?
 Should content moderation still be human-powered when digital tools can now detect offensive language and block posts based on predetermined standards?
 With all of these advanced filters, should you still hire an expert content moderator to go over the contributions of your online community?

 The thing is, many of the digital marketers and Internet trolls who purposely attack your website are most likely smart enough to know how to bypass your automated moderation tools.
-They weren’t born yesterday, so you can’t expect them to be gone just by installing a spam bot detector or a pattern-sensitve image analyzer.
+They weren’t born yesterday, so you can’t expect them to be gone just by installing a spam bot detector or a pattern-sensitive image analyzer.
 You need a thinking person who can understand the motive of users when posting or contributing content.
+Your content moderators can quickly notice when trolls have found a workaround on your moderation tools.

 Online content moderation is done to protect the chains of human interaction happening on your website.
 Unless there’s a robot who can detect sarcasm, exaggerations, and false claims, human content moderators will remain to be the best critics of the human discussions on your online platform.
 No one understands online negative behaviors more than trained human moderators do.